kyoung/trek/PMO.md

   + Library / Logs
   + Working sector nav
 - Some kind of computer interface for querying and library functions
+- [ ] Academy storage, .gitignored
+  - Player ID maps to email, score, and completed training
+  - Rank is determined by number of successfully completed missions at each station
+    - 0: Cadet
+    - 1: Ensign
+    - 2: Lieutenant
+    - 3: Lieutenant Commander
+    - 4: Commander
+    - 5: Captain

 # Alpha Test Issues
 Feedback taken from real user testing